Judith Merril: American science fiction writing and editing

-Under her married name Merril edited a five-page SF fanzine dated May 1945, including a letter "On Ezra Pound" by Don [sic] Zissman.
+Using her daughter's given name as a surname, Merril edited a five-page SF fanzine dated May 1945, including a letter "On Ezra Pound" by Don [sic] Zissman.
 She edited, and published with Larry Shaw and Dan Zissman, a 20-page fanzine dated January 1946, Science*Fiction No. 1, including an editorial by her entitled "The Hills and the Heights".
 ISFDB notes, "A single issue fanzine from Judy Zissman (aka Judith Merril).
 It was clearly intended to continue, and many of the contents of the next issue are described, but a 2nd issue was never released—likely as a result of the collapse of her marriage to Don Zissman."

-Judith Merril began writing professionally, especially short stories about sports, starting in 1945, before publishing her first science-fiction story in 1948.
+Judith Merril began writing professionally, especially short stories about sports, starting in 1945, before publishing her first science fiction story in 1948.
 A number, but by no means all, of her contributions were to magazines edited by fellow ex-Futurians.
 She was a co-founder of the Hydra Club in this period.

-Her story "Dead Center" (F&SF, November 1954) is one of only two stories taken from any science fiction or fantasy magazine for the Best American Short Stories volumes edited by Martha Foley in the 1950s.
+Her story "Dead Center'" (F&SF, November 1954) is one of only two stories taken from any science fiction or fantasy magazine for the Best American Short Stories volumes edited by Martha Foley in the 1950s.
 Groff Conklin described her first novel, Shadow on the Hearth, as "a masterly example of sensitive and perceptive story-telling".
 Boucher and McComas praised it as "a sensitively human novel, terrifying in its small-scale reflection of grand-scale catastrophe".
 P. Schuyler Miller found it a "warm, human novel" comparable to Earth Abides.

-Her second child Ann Pohl was born in 1950; she and Pohl separated in 1952 and their divorce was finalized the next year, during which she also lived with Walter M. Miller for six months.
+Her second child, Ann Pohl, was born in 1950; she and Pohl separated in 1952 and their divorce was finalized the next year, during which she also lived with Walter M. Miller for six months.
 Her third marriage came in 1960, devolved into separation in 1963, but never reached a final divorce.
 Ann Pohl's daughter, Merril's granddaughter Emily Pohl-Weary, writes young adult fiction including science fiction and is a professor of creative writing at the University of British Columbia.
 She also co-authored Merril's biography after the latter's death, using access to her drafts, notes and letters.